gowachin/DiveR/README.md

 ## To do :

-- Complete README with examples.
+- Complete README with examples
-- Change package, repository name

 - doc on new conso and dive functions
 - more attributes